 What YouTube creators actually need from AI music

 For video, you usually want background music that sets a mood without distracting from the content, in a length that matches your edit, and — critically — with a licence that permits monetised upload.
 A full vocal song is sometimes the point (a music channel, a lyric video), but most creators need beds.
 The tools below are organised around that distinction.
-For a broader view of the category, see our best AI music generators guide.
+For a broader view of the category, see our best AI music generators guide, and for a creator-focused rundown that also covers podcasts, see AI music for content creators and podcasts.

 Best for background and royalty-free tracks